cbare/cbare.github.io/_drafts/phi-deidentification.md

 ### Other options

+I was hoping to find a solution based on [spaCy][13] but didn't find something really comparable to Philter.
+There's a thing called [medspaCy][14] that does NER on medical text, but not de-identification.

 - [scrubadub_spacy][2] - PII, not PHI
 - [OpenDeID Deidentification Algorithm][6] BERT model plus rules.
 - [DeID-GPT: Zero-shot Medical Text De-Identification by GPT-4][8]